TalaoDAO/sandbox-doc/docs/source/introduction.rst

 **Holders** (or users) : they usually have a corresponding SSI app named wallet on their mobile device or desktop, which stores SSI private keys and the digital verifiable credentials.
 It is also possible to use a cloud agent.
 Holders can request all verifiable digital proofs from the corresponding issuers and store them in their own SSI wallet.

-The use of the blockhain to support SSI is not mandatory and it is necessary to understand the relationship between the SSI and the Blockchain.
+The use of a blockhain to support SSI is not mandatory and it is necessary to understand the real relationship between SSI and blockchains :
 Verifiable credentials are totally off-chain data containers.
-The signature of the verifiable credential is itself integrated into the digital document itself, so it does not require a transaction on a blockchain.
+The signature of the verifiable credential is integrated into the digital document itself, so it does not require a transaction on a blockchain.
-On the other hand, the latter brings significant added value as a decentralized source of trust, in particular to make the link between a signature and the real identity of the issuers or verifiers.
+On the other hand, the latter brings significant added value as a decentralized source of trust, in particular to make the link between the DID of an Issuer or a Verifier and their cryptographic materials and their real identity without accessing a centralized Certificate Authorithy.

-An SSI wallet is different from a solution such as the Apple wallet because the user is the sole owner of his wallet and he can add new certificates to it without asking for authorization from a third party.
+For a natural person the added value of SSI is huge and it is a game changer compared to other "identity" solutions.
+An SSI wallet is different from a solution such as the Apple wallet because the user is the sole owner of his wallet and so he can add new credentials to it without asking for authorization from a third party.
-SSI is different from a solution such as Google Connect or FranceConnect because the user carries his data on him and is able to authenticate with a third party without intermediation.
+SSI is also different from a solution such as Google Connect or FranceConnect because the user carries his data on him and is able to authenticate with a third party without intermediation.

+The verifiable credential model of SSI is also a huge improvment of the X509 certificate format as authentication materials and identification attributes are now splited into 2 documents (DID Document and verifiable credentials) allowing simple key rotation and multiple asociations for long term use.

-The Self Sovereign Identity model has been integrated into several ecosystems around the world and in particular in Europe with the deployment of the infrastructure for the European Blockchain **EBSI** (https://ec.europa.eu/digital-building-blocks/wikis/ display/EBSI/Home ) which carries a large number of cross-border use cases in education, employment, health, etc.
+The Self Sovereign Identity model has been integrated into several ecosystems around the world and in particular in Europe with the deployment of the infrastructure for the European Blockchain **EBSI** (https://ec.europa.eu/digital-building-blocks/wikis/display/EBSI/Home ) which carries a large number of cross-border use cases in education, employment, health, etc.

 Altme solution is made up of 3 offers